giacomelli/MonoDevelop.ThoseMissingFeatures/README.md

 [![Build Status](https://travis-ci.org/giacomelli/MonoDevelop.ThoseMissingFeatures.png?branch=master)](https://travis-ci.org/giacomelli/MonoDevelop.ThoseMissingFeatures)

-Addin to add those missing features we would like to see in MonoDevelop.
+Add-in to add those missing features we would like to see in MonoDevelop.

 --------